 Classes of Revenue

-We derive our revenue from fees charged to our customers for (a) the use of our hosted cloud offerings, (b) licenses to our on-premise software products, and (c) standardized and premium support services, consulting, customer-specific software development agreements, training, and other services.
+We derive our revenue from fees charged to our customers for the use of our hosted cloud offerings, for licenses to our on-premise software products, and for standardized and premium support services, consulting, customer-specific software developments, training, and other services.

-Cloud and software revenue, as presented in our Consolidated Income Statements, is the sum of our cloud subscriptions and support revenue, our software licenses revenue, and our software support revenue.
+Cloud and software revenue, as presented in our Consolidated Income Statements, is the sum of our cloud subscriptions and support revenue, our software license revenue, and our software support revenue.

 - Revenue from cloud subscriptions and support represents fees earned from providing customers with any of the following:

-- Software as a Service (SaaS), that is, a right to use software functionality (including standard functionalities and customer-specific developed cloud applications and extensions) in a cloud-based infrastructure hosted by SAP or third parties engaged by SAP, where the customer does not have the right to terminate the hosting contract and take possession of the software to either run it on the customer’s own IT infrastructure or to engage a third-party provider unrelated to SAP for hosting and managing the software; the item also includes transaction and agent fees for transactions that customers of our network-business execute on our cloud-based transaction platforms
+- Software as a Service (SaaS), that is, a right to use software functionality (including standard functionalities and custom cloud applications and extensions) in a cloud-based infrastructure hosted by SAP or third parties engaged by SAP, where the customer does not have the right to terminate the hosting contract and take possession of the software to either run it on its own IT infrastructure or to engage a third-party provider unrelated to SAP to host and manage the software; SaaS also includes transaction and agent fees for transactions that customers of our network business execute on our cloud-based transaction platforms.

 - Platform as a Service (PaaS), that is, access to a cloud-based infrastructure to develop, run, and manage applications

 - Infrastructure as a Service (IaaS), that is, hosting and related application management services for software hosted by SAP or third parties engaged by SAP, where the customer has the right to take possession of the software